Oldbury-on-the-Hill

-Oldbury-on-the-Hill is a small village and former civil parish in Gloucestershire, England, ninety-three miles west of London and less than 1 mi north of the village of Didmarton.
+Oldbury-on-the-Hill is a village in the civil parish of Didmarton, in the Cotswold district, in Gloucestershire, England, ninety-three miles west of London and less than 1 mi north of the village of Didmarton.

 History

 Oldbury-on-the-Hill has been inhabited since prehistoric times, and Nan Tow's Tump, a round barrow beside the A46 road, is a Bronze Age earthwork and archaeological site.
 The tree-grown barrow is about thirty metres in diameter and three metres high.
 The name refers to Nan Tow, said to have been a local witch who was buried upright in the barrow.

 The parishes of Oldbury-on-the-Hill and Didmarton were together surrounded on all sides by the parish of Hawkesbury and the county boundary with Wiltshire, which is taken to suggest that they were anciently part of Hawkesbury.

 The Domesday Book of 1086 calls the village Aldeberie.
 Before 1066, it was held by Eadric, Sheriff of Wiltshire, and in 1086 by Ernulf de Hesdin.
 A document of 972 gives the name as Ealdanbyri, meaning 'old fortification'.
 A possible derivation from the name of St Arilda has also been suggested.

 In 1342, the tithe of hay and other lesser tithes in Didmarton and Oldbury-on-the-Hill belonging to Badminton church were assessed at £4 13s.
 4d.

-Together with neighbouring Didmarton, the parish was subject to enclosure in 1829.
+Together with neighbouring Didmarton, the parish was subject to enclosure by the Didmarton and Oldbury-on-the-Hill Inclosure Act 1829 (10 Geo.
+4. c.
+4 Pr.).